-Dr. Lam is a U.K.-trained Clinical Psychologist.
-She holds a Doctorate in Clinical Psychology, a Master of Research in Psychology, and Post-grad Diploma in Cognitive Behavioural Therapy.
-She is a British Psychological Society (BPS) Chartered Psychologist and Registered Expert Witness with over 17 years of clinical experience (eight years post doctorate) in the UK’s National Health Service along with over three years’ experience in the Cayman Islands providing specialist mental health and trauma services to our community.
+Dr. Lam holds a Doctorate in Clinical Psychology, a Master of Research in Psychology, and Post-grad Diploma in Cognitive Behavioural Therapy.
+She is a British Psychological Society (BPS) Chartered Psychologist and Registered Expert Witness with over 18 years of clinical experience (nine years post doctorate) in the National Health Service along with over four years’ experience in the Cayman Islands providing specialist mental health and trauma services to our community.
 Dr. Lam is accredited by the British Association of Behavioural Cognitive Psychotherapies (BABCP), she has also been awarded with a Certificate in Complex Trauma and Dissociation by The International Society for the Study of Trauma and Dissociation (ISSTD) and holds a Post Graduate Diploma in Cognitive Behavioural Therapy (CBT) Supervision.
 The Neurosequential Network acknowledges that Dr Lam has completed NMT Training Certification through the Phase I level.

 Dr. Lam is a trauma specialist with advanced training and extensive experience working with looked-after children (children in the care system and/or juvenile justice system) and complex mental health difficulties such as post-traumatic stress disorder (PTSD) and dissociative identity disorders (DID).
 She works extensively with children, adolescents and families and has a special interest in childhood complex trauma, attachment disorder, and anxiety-related disorders.
 She is experienced in specialist neuropsychological assessment, trauma informed mental health assessment, and various psychological assessment, Her extensive experience in care coordination allows her to work effective with the system around the family and child to achieve result that is in the best interest of the child.